 After Howard Hughes's bizarre production 'Jet Pilot' in 1957, in which she is a Russian lady flier, she played starring roles in a variety of major films including the Orson Welles film-noir classic 'Touch of Evil' in 1958, 1962's 'The Manchurian Candidate' with Frank Sinatra and the 1963 musical 'Bye Bye Birdie' based on the hit Broadway show.

-PsychoLeigh's most notable part, however, was as the iconnic Marion Crane in Alfred Hitchcock's Psycho' in 1960.
+PsychoLeigh's most notable part, however, was as the iconic Marion Crane in Alfred Hitchcock's 'Psycho' in 1960.
 At the end of her 45 minutes onscreen she was unforgettably stabbed to death in the shower by cross-dressing lunatic Norman Bates.
-The role earned her an Academy Award nomintion for Best Supporting Actress and a place in movie history.
+The role earned her an Academy Award nomination for Best Supporting Actress and a place in movie history.

 After her star years, she gamely faced giant killer rabbits in 'Night of the Lepus' in 1972, and worked with her daughter Jamie Lee in her last two films, 'The Fog' in 1980 and 'Halloween H20:20 Years Later' in 1998.

 Janet Leigh Academy AwardsNo Wins:

 Best Supporting Actress ...
 Psycho (1960)